Erez Katz, CEO and Co-founder of Lucena Research

 - Our research at Lucena is almost entirely focused on price action classification (whether a stock will be higher relative to its current position).
 We typically advance our deep learning classifiers with other machine learning deterministic means (mainly Knn, decision trees, etc).

-- We base our research on achieving the highest statistical significance.
+- Our research is based on achieving the highest statistical significance.
 We don’t expect to be right all the time, but rather to be more right than wrong.

 - This bodes well for deep neural nets based on TensorFlow (an open source deep learning platform and framework, developed by Google Brain) and Keras and Theano (open source component libraries built on top of TenserFlow).